Broiler-Platform/Broiler.DateTime/README.md

 It is intentionally minimal: the proleptic Gregorian calendar, astronomical year numbering, and **fixed UTC offsets only**.
 No time-zone database, no locale-specific calendars, no leap seconds.

+> **Preview status:** This is unstable, AI-assisted first-preview software.
+Date/time
+> parsing errors can propagate into security and data-integrity decisions, so callers
+> should validate behavior for their own domain.
+The component is **not human-approved
+> for preview use** while [HUMAN_REVIEW.md](HUMAN_REVIEW.md) remains `PENDING`.

 - **Target framework:** .NET 10.0
 - **License:** [Apache-2.0](LICENSE)
 - **Core type:** `Broiler.DateTime.ExtendedIsoDateTime`